bradgarropy/dailytexascountry.com/content/posts/to-be-loved-by-you/index.md

 Maybe I'm right, maybe I'm wrong
 Finding out why shouldn't take this long
-Easier said that done I guess
+Easier said than done I guess
 I'm a little bit harder to love than the rest
 Why does this have to be so hard
 Doing my best to hold your heart